africanproofs/provider-register/README.md

 African Proofs proposes an on-chain mechanism to enable Flare and Songbird providers to self-manage data about their offerings.
 The mechanism involves a smart contract deployed on-chain, allowing providers to publish a pointer to a self hosted and standardised file containing information on the provider.
 This is intended for use by price providers, attestation providers etc.

+*For the purposes of this document, a provider is any entity that performs some sort of service for the Flare ecosystem.
+This typically includes price providers, attestation providers, validators ets.*

 ## Provider Register Contract
 The contract is intended to facilitate a decentralised method to, in a permissionless manner; 1.)
 Notify other chain providers of the existence of chain infrastructure offerings, 2.)
 Allow for an exchange of meta information amongst and about chain providers and validators.